Children's rights

 Participation of children and young people

 Under Article 12 of the UNCRC, every child has the right to be heard in matters affecting them and to participate in the life of their family, community and society.
 There are many sources of guidance on children and young people’s participation in decision-making available to help those who are engaging or thinking of engaging with children and young people.
-If you want to learn more about children and young people’s participation, you can find more information on our dedicated webpage.
+Read more about children and young people’s participation on our dedicated webpage.

 Embedding children’s rights in public services

-Ministers have made clear that the Scottish Government’s programme of work to embed children’s rights is continuing, regardless of the status of the Bill.
-We have issued introductory guidance on the UNCRC, and are drafting statutory guidance that would support public authorities to fulfil duties under the UNCRC Bill.
+While the reference to the Supreme court resulted in a delay in the incorporation of the UNCRC, the Scottish Government’s programme of work to embed children’s rights continued.
+We have issued non statutory guidance to support public authorities and other organisations in implementing a children’s human rights approach and are drafting statutory guidance that would support public authorities to fulfil duties under the UNCRC Act.

 Public services play a vital role in delivering for children, young people and their communities and the Scottish Government is committed to working in collaboration with partners in public services to deliver our shared ambitions for children’s rights.

-We are delivering and further developing a responsive programme of work to support public authorities to ensure they can implement a rights-based approach to practice every day so that children’s rights are respected, protected and fulfilled.
-We have made available a range of resources that may assist public services with preparations for the UNCRC Bill, including:
+We are delivering and further developing a responsive programme of work to support public authorities to ensure they can implement a children's human rights approach to practice every day so that children’s rights are respected, protected and fulfilled.
+We have made available a range of resources that may assist public services with preparations for the UNCRC Act, including:

 There is also a range of further support for public authorities in development.
 Current developments in progress include:

-- statutory guidance including an optional review framework that public authorities may wish to consider to assist as part of their efforts to comply with the UNCRC requirements
+• statutory guidance on Part 2 and Part 3, section 18 (reporting duty on listed authorities) including an optional review framework that public authorities may wish to consider to assist as part of their efforts to comply with the UNCRC requirements

 Child rights and wellbeing impact assessment (CRWIA)

-CRWIA is a process through which you can identify, research, analyse and record the anticipated impact of any proposed law, policy or measure on children’s human rights and wellbeing.
+The CRWIA is a process, tool and report, through which you can identify, research, analyse and record the anticipated impact any proposed law, strategic decision, project or service will have on children’s human rights and wellbeing.
 CRWIAs allow officials to provide Ministers, stakeholders and the public with evidence that proper consideration has been given to the impact that a policy/measure will have on children and young people up to the age of 18.
-CRWIAs help officials satisfy Ministerial duties in relation to children’s rights under Part one of the Children and Young People (Scotland) Act 2014.
+CRWIAs currently help officials satisfy Ministerial duties in relation to children’s rights under Part one of the Children and Young People (Scotland) Act 2014.

 CRWIA guidance